evalysfun/.github/profile/README.md

 ## Security

 Security is a core principle of Evalys.
-If you discover a security vulnerability, please report it to: **security@evalys.io**
+If you discover a security vulnerability, please report it via: **[Twitter](https://x.com/evalysfun)**

 **Do not** open public issues for security vulnerabilities.